dirkleas/miditoyz/README.md

 1. install latest version of [python](https://www.python.org/downloads/) for your operating system (os) and add it to your path. on windows, tick the last option to have the installer automatically take care of the path for you)
 1. install latest version of [git](https://git-scm.com) for your os and add it to your path
-1. "clone" this project on your computer via a terminal shell or command prompt in the directory of your choice. cloning the project will create a new folder named `miditoyz` -- change directory into that folder and you'll see the `miditoyz` script. add this folder to your os path or create aliases for them (i.e. windows `set miditoyz "python c:\miditoyz\miditoyz`, etc.):
+1. "clone" this project on your computer via a terminal shell or command prompt in the directory of your choice. cloning the project will create a new folder named `miditoyz` -- change directory into that folder and you'll see the `miditoyz` script. add this folder to your os path or create aliases for them (e.g. windows `setx miditoyz "python c:\miditoyz\miditoyz`, etc.):
     ```
     git clone https://github.com/dirkleas/miditoyz
     cd miditoyz